Contents

 - Intensifier Example: “The performance was extremely impressive, leaving the audience in awe.”

-- Diminisher Example: “The lecture was slightly confusing, leading to some misunderstandings among the students.”
+- Diminisher Example: “The lecture was slightly confusing, leading to misunderstandings among the students.”

 FAQs on Adjectives